 - Apply KY jelly

 To assess whether a hen is egg-bound at home, gently feel on either side of her vent with one hand (think: squeezing the cheeks of a cute kid).
-If an egg is felt, first give the hen liquid calcium.
-Absent liquid calcium, offer vitamins and electrolytes in the water.
+Offer vitamins and electrolytes in the drinking water.
 Even if she’s not interested in drinking, carefully try to get some water into her with a dropper or syringe.
-If she is too weak to drink, don’t attempt it.
-The calcium may be enough to get her to pass the egg on her own within a half hour or so.
+If she is too weak to drink, don’t force it.

 At this point, put her in a crate in a darkened, quiet room.
-If a truly egg-bound hen does not pass the egg within an hour of these measures, the egg may need to be manually removed, which can be dangerous but is possible but proceed at your own risk.
+If a truly egg-bound hen does not pass the egg within an hour of these measures, the egg may need to be manually removed, which is risky.
+Proceed at your own risk only as a last ditch, Hail Mary pass.

 “If she still hasn’t expelled the egg, and you don’t think she’s going to on her own, then you can move to manual manipulation.
 This only applies if she is still bright and not in shock.
 Palpate the abdomen to find the location of the egg and gently manipulate it in an effort to move it along.
 GENTLE is the key word here.
 If manual manipulation fails and you can see the tip of the egg, another option is aspiration, implosion, and manual removal.